hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 HotRod generates code according to the metadata retrieved from a live existing database, typically in the DEV environment.

-Apart from the database metadata some extra details are needed to fully produce the persistence logic.
-These details fall into different categories:
+Although the database engines provide an abundant amount of metadata for the database objects, some extra *business level* metadata is needed for the generation, as well as some extra configuration to tailor the resulting persistence to each specific application.
+These extra details fall into the following categories:

-- **Extra Metadata**: object naming strategies, sequences to use with each table, extra schemas to inspect, metadata inspection strategies, enums, custom columns, data converters, etc.
+- **Extra Metadata**: sequences to use with each table, extra schemas to inspect, metadata inspection strategies, enums, etc.
-- **Generation Details**: base directories, package structure, class naming rules, data type rules, foreign key generation, optimistic locking details, etc.
+- **Generation Details**: base directories, package structure, object naming strategies, data type rules, foreign key generation, optimistic locking details, custom columns, data converters, etc.
 - **Nitro Queries**: flat queries, general purpose queries, structured queries.
 - **Project Structure**: Configuration fragments, generation facets.